View of Washington Square Park from the south towards the fountain and arch

 Events.
 Annual traditions like NYU Earth Month, and other events are listed throughout the year.

-Sustainability Resources.
-From how to run green events, to biking at NYU, to a faculty sustainability guide, explore important resources for implementing sustainable practices at NYU.
+Faculty Sustainability Guide.
+From class presentations to policies and standards, to biking at NYU, explore our resources for implementing sustainable practices at NYU.